Apr 25, 2025

 After collecting this essential information, fintech companies need to verify it.
 Typically, a government-issued document is used for that purpose.

-Risk Assessment and Management in fintech
+Risk assessment and management in fintech

 Fintech companies need to establish AML risk management policies to separate customers by risk level.
 Depending on their risk level, customers may have to submit certain documents and go through specific monitoring processes.